tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 Duration: 10 minutes

-In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.
+In this exercise, attendees will un-provision any Azure resources that were created in support of the lab.

 ### Task 1: Delete resource group